 PennDOT has led extensive coordination to ensure station plans consider multimodal connectivity as well as the Borough of Middletown's downtown streetscape improvements, Penn State University–Harrisburg's campus master plan, Capital Area Transit's connectivity, and Harrisburg International Airport's airport master plan.

 The new station development is complemented by parking and access projects being undertaken through a

 Station design is under review by Amtrak.
 Meanwhile, site preparation was completed in late 2016.
-Norfolk Southern trackwork will begin in 2018; Amtrak trackwork will follow.
+Norfolk Southern trackwork began in late 2018; Amtrak trackwork will follow.
 Trackwork must be completed before station construction can begin.